WillWang1998/SMR/README.md

 ﻿# COMP550-Project5

-install matplotlib, numpy, and scipy-learn
+install matplotlib, numpy, and scipy-learn with pip